 In the years since Tahi, Maniapoto has travelled all over the globe with Moana & The Tribe, showcasing a sound combining hip hop and dance music with kapa haka.
 The multi-talented polymath was also active in the the early days of iwi radio, fronting a daily talkback show on Aotearoa Radio alongside a number of future media superstars, including her ex-husband, Labour MP Willie Jackson, Hinewehi Mohi, Temuera Morrison, Pio Terei and Jay Laga’aia.

 She has maintained a presence in the media writing regularly for e-tangata and with her company Tawera Productions, who will release documentary series The Negotiators later in the year, which explores Treaty settlements through the eyes of lead negotiators.
-And now she been announced as the new presenter and co-producer of Te Ao with Moana, a new current affairs show for Māori Television that debuts on June 11.
+And now she has been announced as the presenter and co-producer of Te Ao with Moana, a new current affairs show for Māori Television that debuts on June 11.

 I sat down with Maniapoto at her beautiful Muriwai home for a meandering chat that took us from her early days as an idealistic law student with a set of pipes, to the multi-media titan she is today.
 We ate crêpes.